 Do your self and your dog a favor and Pretend Everything is Fine and handle the situation like a real dog leader would.
 Because chances are (and I’ve seen this many times) there is minor or no damages in many cases and the humans are all worked up because their two dogs had a disagreement.
 This does not mean you cannot honestly disagree with the other human about their dog but this leads into my next point…

-9. Be polite to the other human as best you can.
+9. Be polite to the other dog owner as best you can.

 You get more flies with honey than vinegar.
-This is hard for most people in today’s unnatural, technology-crazed, fast food, instant gratification society.
+This is hard for most people in today’s unnatural, technology-crazed, fast food, instant gratification, selfishly-driven society.
 Manners are at an all time low.
 Be upfront and honest but try not to be rude.

 If you are the victim don’t act like it.
 Acting like a victim has never helped anyone ever in the whole history of the world.
 If you are incredibly worked up you have that right but, again, it won’t do you any favors when interacting with the other owner.
 And what’s more, you may be inadvertently hurting your dog with all the Human Drama.
 Please check rules 1 and 2 just one more time.
 Eliminate all Human drama.
 It is unnecessary and a foolish waste of energy.
 If you are wasting energy what are you teaching your dog?
 Now is the time to Calmly Lead.
 Now is the time to show how you handle adversity!